 Order of the Garter

 Motto: Honi soit qui mal y pense (Shame on him who thinks this evil)

 Post-nominal initials: KG or LG

-The Garter outfit consists of blue velvet robes and black velvet hats with white feathers.
+The Garter outfit consists of blue velvet robes and black velvet hats with large white feathers.
 The Queen, as Sovereign of the Order, attends the service along with other members of the Royal family.
-Other royals vested with the order are the Duke of Edinburgh, the Prince of Wales, and The Princess Royal.
+Other royals vested with the order are the Duke of Edinburgh, the Duke of Cambridge, the Prince of Wales, and The Princess Royal.
 [Top]

 Motto: Nemo me impune lacessit (No one harms me with impunity)